 Is the password system broken?

-Large data breaches in recent years have lead to millions of accounts being hacked and personal information being shared (take a look at World’s Biggest Data Breaches for a visual representation): the Yahoo! hack in 2013 resulted in more than one billion user account credentials being stolen.
+Large data breaches in recent years have lead to millions of accounts being hacked and personal information being shared (take a look at World’s Biggest Data Breaches for a visual representation): the Yahoo! hack in 2013 resulted in more than one billion user account credentials being stolen and the more recent WannaCry ransomware attack in May 2017 within a day was reported to have infected more than 230,000 computers in over 150 countries.

 Often, compromised security and theft of username and password information can lead to more than just one of your online accounts being compromised.
 Matt Honan has written at length about his experience of being “epically hacked”, where in the space of an hour his Google account was deleted, his Twitter account taken over and his AppleID account broken into, resulting in the data being deleted from his iPhone, iPad and MacBook.